MODUS OPERANDI of FUROCOUMARINS

 ERRORS IN DNA and RNA CODING

 Thymine seems to be the achilles heel of DNA, its propensity to glue strands of DNA together can lead to both mis-constructed proteins and to mutations.
 How it ever came to have such an important role taking a part in the coded of our genes is astonishing for a molecule that is apt to put a spanner in the works when the genes require decoding.
 The Author thinks it possible that it is at least partly instrumental in the evolution of species and without it evolution may not have proceeded so fast.
 However, it turns out that much of human evolution is due to mutations in the genome that do not occur in those regions coding for the genes themselves, but rather occur in those much shorter regions encoding for promoters and enhancers of those genes.
 There are about 44,000 enhancers and 180,000 promoters, short regions in the genome that interact and control gene expression within particular cells the human body.
-Some of these promoters and enhancers control what type of cell that the cell will become.
+Some of these promoters and enhancers control which type of cell the cell will become.
 Mutations in the genetic composition of these small promoters and enhancers is responsible for most human diseases that have a genetic origin, including many cancers.

 However, Thymine is not the only nucleobase with a personality disorder.
 Cytosine itself (which pairs with Guanine in DNA - both drawn above) is apt to lose an amine group in exchange for an oxygen atom when it then becomes Uracil, the pyrimidine used in RNA but not DNA.
 This accident is not uncommon - occurring at a frequency of about 1%.
 If this occurs in DNA, then the presence of an errant Uracil nucleobase will probably be recognised by an automated repair mechanism effected by the enzyme Uracil Glycolase and corrected back to the appropriate Cytosine.
 If not repaired, the errant Uracil leads to a point mutation.
 If, however, Cytosine becomes Uracil in RNA (rather than in DNA as above), then this error cannot be corrected (since Uracil is allowed, being one of the four coding nucleobases in RNA) but it will not matter as much: RNA is comparatively short-lived and doesn't store the genome, it is the blueprint for constructing proteins.

 Cytosine within DNA can also be methylated by the enzyme DNA Methyltransferase, when it then becomes 5-methylcytosine.
 Adenine within DNA can also be methylated (to 6-methyladenine).
 These methylations (and acetylations which are implemented by other mechanisms) are instrumental in epigenetic changes to the genome, affecting evolution (they can be inherited by cell division).
-However, most of those effects have nothing to do with furocoumarins or Hogweed.
+However, most of those effects have nothing to do with furocoumarins nor Hogweed.